Skip to main content

 • Dockerfile build context: Enter ./src/web

-• Azure Container Registry: Select the Azure Container Registry in the resource group you created earlier
+• Azure Container Registry: Select the Azure Container Registry in your resource group

 • Azure Container Registry image: Click the Create new link then enter contoso-air